 - It improves key business metrics.
 This includes a reduced cost-per-sale and a reduction in sale cycle duration.

-- Sales build personal relationships and learn more about customers and needs which can help marketing.
+- Sales build personal relationships and learn more about customers and their needs which can help marketing.

 - Sales can be one of the best sources of market intelligence as they know more about the local markets, competition and customers.